JaneshPathipati/ResuMatch-VMS/DOCKER_DEPLOYMENT.md

 ```

 ### Docker Compose Environment
-When using `docker-compose.yml`, the app automatically connects to the MySQL container using the service name `mysql`.
+When using `docker compose.yml`, the app automatically connects to the MySQL container using the service name `mysql`.

 ---